23. SATHYA SAI BABA: PROBLEMS

 l to r: Basava Premanand eating fire, Sathya Sai Baba (wordings from other sites)

-Internet attacks on Basava Premanand came from Gerald Joe Moreno in New Mexico, who pressed, e.g., an erroneous denial of the National Award for Science Popularization gained by Premanand in 1998 at a presentation in Delhi.
-Moreno facilely assumed that the National Award was fictitious because the BBC reporter Tanya Datta did not mention it in her account of the sceptic.
-This detail was reported by Premanand in his “Unfounded, Misleading Claims against my Writings – part 4,” an article formerly available on the web.
+Internet attacks on Basava Premanand were launched by the Pro-Sai activist Gerald Joe Moreno, living in New Mexico.
+The apologist pressed, for instance, an erroneous denial of the National Award for Science Popularization gained by Premanand, in 1998, at a presentation in Delhi.
+Moreno facilely assumed that the National Award was fictitious, not being able to find relevant details.
+He was proved wrong by Premanand in Unfounded, Misleading Claims against my Writings – part 4. (formerly online at saibaba-x.org.uk/31/Prem1d).